-The American Conservative is the most insightful and intellectually daring conservative news outlet currently available.
-Rod Dreher is typically excellent, and so it is with some reluctance that we give him a wag of our fingers.
-Don’t worry, we promise to praise him and his colleagues in the very near future.
+The American Conservative is one of the most insightful and intellectually daring conservative news outlets currently available.
+Rod Dreher is often excellent, and so it is with some reluctance that we give him a wag of our fingers.
 But for now we can’t let this piece go without a brief word.

 Mr. Dreher’s argument is that Evangelicals and Fundamentalists, while they are usually very nice people with meaningful intellectual offerings, have a tendency towards rationalism and legalism, clinging too tightly to laws and a certain sense of creedalism and disciplinarianism.
 This is evident in their antipathy towards mysticism and sacramentalism, as well as their adherence to “Young Earth Creationism.”
 If they would only open themselves up for wonder, then they could find room to accept sacraments and, one supposes, evolution.